 Children at risk

 Statistics in 2004 showed that Wairarapa children were twice as likely to be hospitalised for accidental burns and poisoning as other New Zealand children.
 Teenage pregnancy rates were higher than elsewhere, and 15- to 24-year-olds were dying in car accidents at a rate 40% above the national average.
-Social agencies are trying to solve these problems through education and early intervention.

 Conversely, farmers have long been high earners, and lifestylers also tend to have higher incomes and education levels.